chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-bed/gas-solid-spouted-bed.rst

 To set-up the rectangular spouted bed case, we first fill the bed with particles.

-We introduce the different sections of the parameter file ``dem-packing-in-fluidized-bed.prm`` needed to run this simulation.
+We introduce the different sections of the parameter file ``packing-particles.prm`` needed to run this simulation.

 Mesh
 ~~~~~